 Top things to see in An Giang

 There are various tourist attractions to see and activities to do in An Giang province, Vietnam.
 Exploring the highest mountain in South Vietnam – Sam Mountain with a lot of mysterious pagodas is one of the most interesting activities in Chau Doc.
-You also have chance to learn more about Cham Community, a battlefield from the American War and the scene of a Khmer Rouge massacre.
-You can take very nice photos and have great time when visiting Tra Su bird sanctuary, Tuc Dup Hill, Ba Chuc village, Chau Doc floating market, Con Tien Island… If you drive along Highway 91, you can see incense factories and sticks are spread out in photogenic circle on roadside.
+You also have a chance to learn more about Cham Community, a battlefield from the American War and the scene of a Khmer Rouge massacre.
+You can take very nice photos and have a great time when visiting Tra Su bird sanctuary, Tuc Dup Hill, Ba Chuc village, Chau Doc floating market, Con Tien Island… If you drive along Highway 91, you can see incense factories and sticks are spread out in a photogenic circle on the roadside.
 Chau Doc is worth visiting and most tourists usually stay there for 2-3 days, not only enjoy beautiful landscape but also immerse into unique local life.
 Followings are Top things to see in An Giang that anyone planning his trip to An Giang, Vietnam should know about.

 1. Sam Mountain

-The arid, brooding Sam Mountain is the highest mountain in the Mekong Delta which rise dramatically from large area of paddy fields.
+The arid, brooding Sam Mountain is the highest mountain in the Mekong Delta which rises dramatically from a large area of paddy fields.
 On the way to the mountain, you can see the fantastic sights of rice fields along the road and stop for visiting a small Khmer village.
 Around the mountain, there are many historic remains deeply loved by the inhabitants of South Vietnam are located.
 Ba Chua Xu Temple, Tay An Pagoda, Thoai Ngoc Hau Tomb, Tao Ngo Garden, and Bach Van Hill aren’t far from Sam Mountain and they are worth visiting.
-You can take full day to explore Sam Mountain and attractions around it.
+You can take a full day to explore Sam Mountain and attractions around it.

-If you walk up on the mountain side, you will have chance to see the local daily life of people living on Sam mountain.
+If you walk up on the mountain side, you will have a chance to see the local daily life of people living on Sam mountain.
 There are dozens of pagodas and temples, many of them set in caves, around Sam Mountain.
 It’s totally interesting to climb Sam mountain and explore dozens of pagodas and temples, many of them set in caves.
 From the top of the 230m-high mountain, you will have a great view of the surrounding countryside.
-Especially, in rainy season, the sight is particularly spectacular with lush rice paddies and waterways.
+Especially, in the rainy season, the sight is particularly spectacular with lush rice paddies and waterways.
 In addition, from the tiny military outpost, you can look over Cambodia on one side and Chau Doc on the other.

 2. Ba Chua Xu Temple